olivia3395/academic-homepage/index.md

 My work blends ideas from mathematical statistics, machine learning, and network modeling to develop tools that are both principled and practical.
 I am especially drawn to methods that operate well in **low-sample**, **high-dimensional**, or **non-IID** settings, often combining graph-theoretic insights with minimax theory and adaptive regularization.

-Before joining BU, I earned my M.A. in Statistics from **Columbia University**, where I focused on Bayesian and machine learning methods, and received my B.S. in Mathematics from **Shandong University** as part of the Hua Loo-Keng Talent Program, in collaboration with the Chinese Academy of Sciences.
+Before joining BU, I earned my M.A. in Statistics from **Columbia University**, and received my B.S. in Mathematics from **Shandong University** as part of the Hua Loo-Keng Talent Program, in collaboration with the Chinese Academy of Sciences.

 📬 Feel free to reach out for discussions or collaborations!